Engagement Session Wardrobe & Makeup Guide

 Bronze or Blush: Various makeup effects can be achieved with blush.
 Bronzer makeup powder is widely successful and produces a natural or lightly sculpted look, depending on its application.

-**Additional makeup tip: Bronzer makeup can also be applied along the sides of the nose to minimize width.
+**Additional makeup tip: Bronzer makeup can also be applied to the sides of the nose to minimize width.
 And, a darker shade of blush applied under the cheekbones produces more definition.

 **Additional makeup tip: Apply a lighter lip color or gloss only to the center of lips to enhance a pouty look.